jamesjnadeau/addisoncountyfielddays/content/exhibits/Goat_Show.md

    Champion Buck
 2. Yearling Buck Class — (limited to youth 12 yrs of age and older-not to be shown in Fitting and Showmanship.)
 1 yr of age, but under 2 years
-3. Senior Buck Class — born on or after September 1, 2024 and before January 1, 2024
+3. Senior Buck Class — born on or after September 1, {year} and before January 1, {year}
-4. Junior Buck Class — born on or after January 1, 2024
+4. Junior Buck Class — born on or after January 1, {year}
    Champion Doe
 5. Senior Doe—2 years and older
 6. Yearling Doe — 1 year of age, but under 2 years
-7. Senior Doe — born on or after September 1, 2024 and before January 1, 2024
+7. Senior Doe — born on or after September 1, {year} and before January 1, {year}
-8. Junior Doe — born on or after January 1, 2024
+8. Junior Doe — born on or after January 1, {year}
 9. Exhibitor’s Flock — group to consist of one (1) Buck and two (2) Does owned by exhibitor and shown in classes
 10. Market Goat — Doe or wether goat less than one year